FragSoc/barotrauma-docker/README.md

 ```

 - You will be prompted by steamcmd to log in, this is because the steam workshop requires someone who owns the game to be logged in to download anything
-- The script will give you a list of lines to enter into your `/config/config_player.xml` file (make sure you get them inside the outer tags)
+- The script will give you a list of lines to enter into your `/config/config_player.xml` file (make sure you get them inside the root tag)
 - Some mods may require special attention to paths inside their `filelist.xml` files

 ## Licensing